kimoonkim/spark/resource-managers/kubernetes/README.md

 * `core`: Implementation of the Kubernetes cluster manager support.
-* `token-refresh-server`: Extra Kubernetes service that refreshes Hadoop tokens for long-running Spark jobs accessing secure data source like HDFS.
+* `token-refresh-server`: Extra Kubernetes service that refreshes Hadoop tokens for long-running Spark jobs accessing secure data sources like Kerberized HDFS.
 * `integration-tests`: Integration tests for the project.
 * `docker-minimal-bundle`: Base Dockerfiles for the driver and the executors.
 The Dockerfiles are used for integration tests as well as being provided in packaged distributions of Spark.